adams794/sql-data-warehouse-project/README.md

 ├── README.md                                      # Project overview and documentation
 └── LICENSE                                        # Repository license
 ```

+The SQL scripts are organized to reflect the execution order of the data warehouse pipeline.
+To reproduce the project, run the scripts sequentially from the **raw layer to the analytics layer**, followed by **data quality checks and analytical queries**.

+---

+## ⚙️ Design Decisions & Simplifications

+This project was designed as a learning and portfolio exercise, so several implementation choices were intentionally simplified compared to a production data warehouse.

+Key design decisions include:

+- **Surrogate keys generated with ROW_NUMBER()**
+  Dimension keys in the analytics layer are generated dynamically using `ROW_NUMBER()`.
+  In production environments, surrogate keys are typically generated using identity columns or maintained in persistent dimension tables.

+- **CSV files used as source systems**
+  CRM and ERP data are provided as CSV extracts to simulate operational source systems.
+  In real-world environments, ingestion would typically occur through database connections, APIs, or streaming pipelines.

+- **Indexes not explicitly defined**
+  Indexing strategies were intentionally omitted to keep the project focused on architecture, transformations, and analytical modeling.
+  In production systems, indexes would typically be applied to fact table foreign keys and frequently queried columns.

+These simplifications allow the project to focus on demonstrating **data warehouse architecture, ETL design, and analytical SQL techniques**.

 ---

 ## 🙏 Credits

 This project was developed as part of the learning materials provided by **Data With Baraa**.